teddycoleman/js-objects/readme.md

 It is also possible to use a `function` statement to create an object that serves as a "constructor function."

 The first step is to write a function that will define the object.
-By convention, this function we start the function name with a capital letter.
+By convention, we start the name of a constructor function with a capital letter.
 Once the function is defined (in the current scope), you can create a new object by using the keyword `new`.

 ```javascript
 function Classroom(name, numberOfStudents) {